dharnitski/dharnitski.github.io/_posts/2019-04-08-setup-go-on-mac.md

 title: "Setup Go Dev environment on macOS"
 categories:
 tags: Go Setup vscode TDD
-excerpt: This posts is not intended to provide comprehensive instructions and answer all the questions.
-Instead, it describes what works for me and at the end you will have production ready Go environment enabled for TDD.
+excerpt: This post is not intended to provide comprehensive instructions and answers to all the questions related to the topic.
+Instead, it describes what works for me and how you can achieve production ready Go environment enabled for TDD.
 ---
 ## Prerequisites